-A freshman keen on pursuing a STEM career, a PhD student in computer science and an US government employee with executive oversight over R&D which includes AI, berated the corresponding author (SD) for skirting the basic issues as to why AI and its manifestations are fundamentally flawed.
-The flawed logic is capable of harm if artificial intelligence (AI) is unchecked and used as a decision support tool in autonomous systems because it can be fatal at a personal level as well as population level, i.e., it can serve as a weapon of mass destruction.
+A freshman keen on pursuing a STEM career, a PhD student in computer science and a government employee with executive oversight over R&D which includes AI, berated (SD) for skirting the basic issues as to why AI and its manifestations are risky tools.
+The flawed logic is capable of harm if artificial intelligence (AI) is unchecked and used as a decision support tool in autonomous systems because it can be fatal at a personal level as well as a population level.
+One wonders if disenfranchised people may find ways to deploy it as a weapon of mass destruction.

-In this section we will summarize the scientific reasons why AI and its foundations are based on assumptions which may be false for ML/AI in large systems or complex applications.
+Let us attempt to summarize the scientific reasons why AI and its foundations are based on assumptions which may be false for ML/AI if used in most systems or complex applications.
 Although Ada Lovelace first thought about artificial intelligence in the 19th century, we start this discussion in the 20th century with difference engines as sketched by Minsky (in ref 649).

 The illustration in Figure 35 introduces bio-inspired "neurality" to the general problem solving approach which followed from logic-based information processing system (1956, logic theory machine).
 Perhaps the latter was influenced by the enigmatic code-breaking saga (1940) which culminated in "machine intelligence" (1950) but stopped short of "AI" which was not coined until 1955.
-A century later, we haven't moved beyond logic-based information processing (expert systems) but the "climate of the era" has changed due to low cost of high speed computation, negligible cost of data storage and tools for acquisition of high volume of data (may not be useful contextual data and data may be polluted or even corrupted).
+A century later, we haven't moved beyond logic-based information processing (expert systems) but the "climate of the era" has changed due to low cost of high speed computation, negligible cost of data storage and tools for acquisition of high volume of data (but the data may not be useful contextual data or data may be polluted or corrupted).